ruby-hyperloop/ruby-hyperloop.io/docs/tutorial.md

   end
 ```

-Finally we need to update `FormattedDiv` to use the `class` param.
+Finally we need to update `FormattedDiv` so that it accepts all the normal html attributes uses them in the outer div.

-We want whatever value of class is passed to `FormattedDiv` to become the class of the outer div.
 This will allow us to specify different style classes for the `FormattedDiv` in the message display and in the input box.

+The `collect_other_params_as` macro is used to gather up any params not specified in param declarations and save them in a hash.
+This can then be passed along to children components (in our case the outer div) as their attributes.

 Update the `FormattedDiv` `render` method so it looks like this: